saulohdz/LaravelCRUDBuilder/ReadMe-Esp.txt

                     "ChildDisplay": "",		 --> not used yet
-                    "UseCombo": "",		 --> used if showing a Select Box with Result of relation "ShowInList": "",		 --> If this field showing in index view "ShowInDetails": "",	 --> if this field showing in Details view in master detail view "ReadOnly": "",		 --> If this field is read only in form "Format": "",                --> Formating view of this field in index view "Width": "",
+                    "UseCombo": "",		 --> used if showing a Select Box with Result of relation "ShowInList": "",		 --> If this field showing in index view "ShowInDetails": "",	 --> if this field showing in Details view in master detail view (not yet used) "ShowInCreate": "",	 --> if this field showing in Details view create "ShowInEdit": "",	 --> if this field showing in Details view edit "ReadOnly": "",		 --> If this field is read only in form "Format": "",                --> Formating view of this field in index view "Width": "",
                     "Heigth": "",
-                    "Values": "",		 --> not used yet
+                    "Values": [],		 /* array json with values in Fields type Check, Radio, List  example -> [{"Label":"Admin","Value":true},{},{}]
-                    "IconValues": "",		 --> not used yet
+                    "ViewIcon":false,    /*  if is true show the icon related to value "IconValues": [],    /* array json with images related to values  in Fields type Check, Radio, List example ->[{"Value":true,"Icon":"/img/admin.png"},{}], and show  front value
                     "FieldDbType": "8"           --> Field Data base Type numeric },
                 {